Table of Contents

-SendGrid is a third-party reliable email service that is used to send outgoing emails through SMTP and Web API.
-Those outgoing emails are maybe part of the email marketing campaign or transactional emails such as password reset emails, order confirmation emails, user registration emails, etc. These external SMTP services like SendGrid, Elastic Email, Mailgun, Gmail maximize the deliverability of emails and are considered more reliable than the emails dispatching from your cloud server.
+SendGrid is a third-party reliable email service that sends outgoing emails through SMTP and Web API.
+Those outgoing emails are maybe part of the email marketing campaign or transactional emails such as password reset emails, order confirmation emails, user registration emails, etc. These external SMTP services like SendGrid, Elastic Email, Mailgun, and Gmail maximize the deliverability of emails and are considered more reliable than the emails dispatching from your cloud server.

 In this article, you will learn about the procedure of integrating the SendGrid SMTP Add-on on your Cloudways server effortlessly using the Cloudways Platform, so follow the steps written below for quick and easy integration.

 SendGrid is a cloud-based SMTP provider and a customer communication platform that allows you to send marketing and transactional emails without maintaining separate email servers.
 It is acquired by Twilio and has many big clients in their baskets who use SendGrid.